Battle of Raqqa (2017): Battle for the north and the last holdouts

 On 17 October, the SDF launched an attack overnight and captured the National Hospital and further advanced towards the ISIL-held stadium, the jihadists' last foothold in the city.
 The stadium was later captured, marking the defeat of ISIL in Raqqa.

 On 20 October, the SDF officially declared victory in Raqqa.

 Aftermath

 Around 80% of Raqqa had been left "uninhabitable" after the battle, according to the UN.

 According to Airwars, a team of independent journalists, by October 2017, at least 1,300 civilians likely died as a result of Coalition strikes (more than 3,200 such deaths have been reported in total).
 Overall, local monitors say at least 1,800 civilians were killed in the fighting."
 In April 2019, a joint investigation by Amnesty International and Airwars reported that 1,600 civilians were killed by coalition strikes during the battle.

 Cleaning and reconstructions

-Efforts to clear the city of mines started in a controlled area, which have later killed and injured hundreds of civilians.
+Efforts to clear the city of mines started in a controlled area, which had later killed and injured hundreds of civilians.
 The US pledged minor assistance to rebuild the city.